microsoft/java-example-fraud-score/README.md

 By default, the example build configuration defaults to using *testuser* account credentials when authenticating with the DeployR server.
-If two or more users intend running this application at the same time then:
+If two or more users intend running this example application at the same time against the same DeployR server instance then:

 1. Each user must update the `username` property in their build.gradle configuration file, each indicating the *username* of their own user account.

-2. The _access controls_ on the R analytics file depencencies in the DeployR repository must been changed from _private_ access to _shared_ access.
+2. The _Access Control_ setting for each of the R analytics file depencencies in the DeployR repository must be changed from _Private_ access to _Shared_ access.

 ## DeployR Integration Details